 The one-year dataset of 15-min DOC concentrations and discharge values at three topographic positions within the Hintere Schachtenbach catchment illustrated the relative role of the subcatchments for runoff generation and the mobilization of DOC.
 The area-normalized DOC release of the subcatchments (Fig. 6a) changed over time and also in relation to each other.
+Snowfall

-Snowfall and low temperatures led to a low DOC export in winter.
+340 and low temperatures led to a low DOC export in winter.
 The relatively high contribution of KS during autumn and winter could be due to the influence of litter fall on DOC export as KS is the subcatchment with the highest fraction of deciduous trees (Table 1).
 The breakdown of this additional input of organic matter could lead to a constant DOC production even during the winter months (Hongve, 1999).
-Additionally, litter fall could (a) induces a lower water loss via canopy interception in autumn leading to more infiltration into the forest soils and (b) leads to strongly reduced transpiration rates.
-Both factors would result in shifts in the water balance, leading to an increased availability of water in the soil profile and active flow pathways, as indicated suggested by the high runoff ratio at KS during winter (Table 4).
-After the snowmelt period During the spring period, the relative importance of MG for DOC export increased.
+Additionally, litter fall could induce a lower water loss via canopy interception in autumn leading to more infiltration into the forest soils and active flow pathways, as indicated by the high runoff ratio at KS during winter (Table 4).
+After the snowmelt period, the relative importance of MG for DOC export increased.
 This could be a consequence of a delayed snowmelt.
 The subcatchment MG extends up to 1373 m a.s.l., which is 100 m higher than the neighboring subcatchment KS, leading to colder temperatures and a longer lasting snowpack (unpublished data, Bavarian Forest National Park Administration, 2022).
 Therefore, a delayed snowmelt at MG could contribute to the higher DOC export in the spring period.
 Similar observations were made by Boyer et al. (1997) who found a delayed contribution of upslope catchment parts to the total DOC export due to an asynchronous melting of the snow in an alpine catchment.

-Moreover, the contribution of MG to runoff from the entire Hintere Schachtenbach catchment was markedly higher than expected from the area proportion during all hydrological periods and except for the winter period always the highest among the three subcatchments (Fig. 6d).
+- Moreover, the contribution of MG to runoff from the entire Hintere Schachtenbach catchment was markedly higher than expected from the area proportion during all hydrological periods and except for the winter period always the highest among the three subcatchments (Fig. 6d).
 One reason for this could be the higher altitude of the subcatchment MG, resulting in a higher precipitation due to orographic effects.
-Observations in the Große Ohe catchment have shown that precipitation increases by around 100 mm per 100 m increase in altitude.
-MG is characterized by steep slopes with over 22 % of the area having slopes with 21 - 25° (in comparison to 2 % in the neighboring subcatchment KS).
+Observations in the Große Ohe catchment have shown that precipitation - 355 increases by around 100 mm per 100 m increase in altitude.
+MG is characterized by steep slopes with over 22 % of the area having slopes with $21 - 25^{\circ}$ (in comparison to 2 % in the neighboring subcatchment KS).
 MG possesses also a higher percentage of Podzol soils that usually have a higher fraction of sand and subsequently large pores, leading to a higher hydraulic conductivity (Scheffer-Schachtschabel, 2018).
 The permeable soils in MG are also interspersed with large rocks, facilitating the occurrence of preferential flow paths.
-These factors may result in a quick movement of infiltrated water towards the stream channel and a high runoff generation.
+These factors may result in a quick movement of infiltrated water towards the stream - 360 channel and a high runoff generation.
 In contrast, at KS, interspersed rocks are much less prominent leading to slower flow processes.
-The subcatchment MG also has the highest area percentage in the state of forest rejuvenation.
-It is therefore likely that due to these differences in extent of mature trees, the evaporation component in the water balance of MG is lower compared to KS, resulting in an increased availability of water for runoff generation.
-These differences in topography, soils as well as soils vegetation characteristics could explain the differences in runoff generation between the two upslope subcatchments KS and MG.
+These differences in topography as well as soils could explain the differences in runoff generation between the two upslope subcatchments KS and MG.